If you want to measure your reading speed, you have a few options.

 But if you don’t have questions and you write a quick summary, if you’re able to adequately describe what the text meant, you can give yourself a grade of A-D.

 - Memorizing Speed

 Your memorizing speed is the amount of words you can read and comprehending per minute.
-This number is obtained by multiplying your AS by your PS (in percentage).
-For example, if you AS was of 600 WPM and your PS was of 75%, your memorizing speed is:
+To get this number, multiply your AS by your PS (in percentage).
+For example, if you AS is 600 WPM and your PS is 75%, your memorizing speed is:

 Memorizing Speed = 600 * 0.75 = 450 WPM

 Setting Realistic Reading Goals